jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

   <img alt='Heatmap of collisions from Santa Monica to Downtown LA'
        src='/media/LA Collision Heatmap.jpg' />
   <div class='article-caption'>
-      Read more about collision density across the state in our interactive
+      Collision density across LA.
+Read more in our
       <a href="/blog/2015/07/14/collision-heatmap/">Collision Heatmap Article</a>.
   </div>
 </div>